juliogomez/netdevops/README.md

     connect to device "csr1000v-1"
 ```

-And then the system will profile them, specifiying where to store the resulting outcome and log files:
+And then the system will profile them, specifiying where to store the resulting network profile snapshot files:

 ```
 Profile the devices